Dolphin Necklace, Dolphin Plant, Flying Dolphins, String of Dolphins

 How to Grow and Care

-Like all succulents, these plants are tolerant of periods of dryness but will need to be kept moist enough to prevent the dolphin leaves from puckering.
+These plants tolerate dry periods but must be kept moist enough to prevent the dolphin leaves from puckering.
 Choose a well-draining potting medium and use a container that is just a bit larger than the plant.
 Dolphin Plants thrive in slightly crowded conditions.

 The optimum average temperatures are 72 °F (22 °C) during the growing season.
-The plant will go dormant in winter and requires slightly cooler temps, around 50 to 55 °F (10 to 13 °C).
+However, the plant will go dormant in winter and requires slightly cooler temps, around 50 to 55 °F (10 to 13 °C).

 - Back to genus Senecio